 Team Member Training

 SYCSRT volunteers conduct extensive training so they are prepared to respond effectively to many situations.
 Volunteers are provided all training, experience is nice, but not at all required.
 Training includes learning to find our way in the wilderness using maps and GPS, radio communications, how to track subjects of a search, first-aid and how to handle many situations that might be encountered during a mission.
 New team members also attend a 2-day basic training course.
-Below are some of training we have conducted.
+Below are some of our training classes.

 March 2014 – Winching